ietf-wg-satp/administration/charter/charter-ietf-satp.md

 Note that for the protocol to work, agreements will likely be needed between participating digital asset networks that intend to use SATP;
-these legal or other frameworks are outside of the scope of the SATP.
+these legal or other frameworks, along with proof of their proper implementation, are outside of the scope of the SATP.
 This assumption is akin to how the BGP protocol is frequently run between parties that have previously agreed to route IP packets.